mgrzb451/solidworks_fun/README.md

 # Fun with Solidworks
-A repository to store some of micro learning projects in Solidworks
+A repository to store some of my micro learning projects in Solidworks